js5966/05-homework/README.md

-# 05-homework
-Python Homework 5
+# Homework 6 - Pandas Exercises

 This is a repository with various Pandas exercises.